International Education: International Development Education (INTE/COP-PHD) - Doctoral Program

 - A copy of your score TOEFL Score must be uploaded into the online application under the "TOEFL Upload" section.
 Web printout or screenshot acceptable.

 Note: NYU Steinhardt does not accept scores from other equivalent exams including IELTS.
+A second level review of English proficiency will take place after admission.
+Read more about requirements for Proficiency in English.

 Letters of Recommendation:You are required to send the number of Letters of Recommendation as listed above.
 There are no forms available for letters of recommendation.
 Letters should come from individuals who can assess your qualifications and potential for graduate study.